 Stress granules are ribonucleoprotein complexes induced by cells exposed to stress.
 While stress granules are highly dynamic in healthy cells, they become dysfunctional and less dynamic in ALS, AD and FTD, ultimately accumulating and contributing to disease.
 Boosting the HSPB8-BAG3-HSP70 granulostasis complex might help the cells to maintain the functionality of stress granules, thereby delaying disease progression.
 Carra and her collaborators are synergising their efforts to identify other players of granulostasis and discover drugs that can upregulate the HSPB8-BAG3-HSP70 complex for therapeutic use.

-In parallel, the research team also identified mutations in HSP genes linked to rare neuromuscular diseases that are object of current investigations.
+In parallel, the research team also identified mutations in HSP genes linked to rare neuromuscular diseases that are the object of current investigations.

 Associate Professor of Molecular Biology